What to Know About Monnit NIST-Traceable Sensors

 Range 3 (-320.8°) (+/- 2.7 °F, liquid nitrogen bath)

-The sensor is first calibrated or adjusted at 0° C and this single-point calibration adjusts the entire sensor range.
-It is rejected if the sensor does not pass each test point after calibration.
-The customer will be informed of the failure if this is a recalibration.
+The sensor is first calibrated or adjusted at 0°C, and this single-point calibration adjusts the entire sensor range.
+The calibration will be rejected if the sensor does not pass each test point after calibration.
+If this is a recalibration, the customer will be informed of the failure.

 Humidity Sensor—7-Month Calibration Interval